thecloudenthusiast/cities-match-game/README.md

 	git push origin main
 or	git push -u origin main									---> To PUSH all the files to the GitHub repository

-Step 3 - create S3 bucket in AWS
+STEP 3 - Create S3 bucket in AWS
 - Give a name
 - Enable static website option
 - Enable necessary permissions on the bucket => Turn OFF "block public access"